Kevin Hegarty QC

 The Attorney General has appointed him as Special Counsel and he is security cleared at the highest level.

-He is regularly instructed by local authorities to prosecute and advise on many different aspects of health and safety and environmental law.
+He is regularly instructed by local authorities to prosecute and advise on many different aspects of health and safety, environmental law and trading standards.

 He has also been advising an interested public body in respect of matters connected to the Independent Inquiry into Child Sexual Abuse.

 Trading Standards, Consumer Protection & Food Safety